bobbingwide/oik-shortcodes-a2z/readme.txt

 New plugin, available from oik-plugins and GitHub.

 == Changelog ==
+= 0.2.1 =
+* Changed: Support PHP 8.1 and PHP 8.2,[github bobbingwide oik-shortcodes-a2z issues 2]
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 0.2.0 =
 * Changed: Add block_letters taxonomy for blocks and block examples, [github bobbingwide oik-shortcodes-a2z issues 1]